Welcome and thanks for visiting...

 - Good pillow – pack a good sleeping pillow to make sure you are not shifting throughout the night due to discomfort.

 - Hydration – maintain extra hydration – travel will dehydrate you.

 - Naps – 20-30 min power nap as needed.

 Some athletes are also more suspectable to “jet lag” than others however everyone is affected to some extent.
 Jet lag occurs when we travel across time zones and our body clock lags behind until we become accustomed to the new time zone (usually a couple of days).
-Although there is no cure for jet lag, there are some things you can do to help with.
+Although there is no cure for jet lag, there are some things you can do to help with it.

 Binaural beats are sounds played through headphones at two different frequencies.
-This stimulates certain brain-wave activity resulting in relaxation, lowered stress response, initiating sleep and aids in combating jet lag.
+This stimulates certain brain-wave activity resulting in relaxation, lowered stress response, initiating sleep, and aids in combating jet lag.
 You can find these binaural beats on iTunes or Google Play.